 Line-up is in the order in which the karts were scored on the last completed green flag lap.
 If sufficient laps have been completed, the race may be called with points and payout according to the position to be held for restart.
 After 1 lap, restart is single file.

-If the leader has crossed the finish line to complete lap 1 (ex. mid to late pack karts spin in turn 3 & 4) and a yellow flag condition occurs; it is the official’s discretion to count this lap and karts involved will be tail for the restart.
+Once the leader has crossed the finish line to complete lap 1 (ex. mid to late pack karts spin in turn 3 & 4) and a yellow flag condition occurs; the lap has counted and karts involved will be tail for the restart.

 Any kart causing a caution or stopping due to mishap and not driven immediately in the caution lap or to the starting line will be considered involved in the incident.

 No kart may be attended to on the track.
-Only the driver may attend to his/her kart in the infield.
+Only the driver and 1 designated crew member may attend to his/her kart in the infield (crew member may not enter track area without consent of the officials).
 If repairs are necessary and the yellow or red flag is displayed, a kart will be permitted to pull into the pit area.
 They will have 2 caution laps during features only to fix/repair kart and return to the race.
 All entries returning to the track shall start in the rear in the order of return to the track.
-Once the white flag is shown signifying one lap before restarting, no entry will be allowed back on the track (refer to line up rule).
+OOnce the white flag is shown signifying one lap before restarting, no entry will be allowed back on the track (refer to line up rule).